 Will power Elecraft KX2 to its full output power, using the PF Lightsaver Max 12v output.

 Will power Elecraft KX3 to its full output power, using the PF Lightsaver Max 12v output.

 - Xiegu X5105

 Will power or and/or charge Xiegu X5105 using the PF Lightsaver Max 12v output for a full 5 watts output.
 Will also charge the X5105 internal battery, while powering the radio.
 Note: The max output voltage of the LSM is lower than the X5105 charge voltage.
-Therefore, only a 85-90% charge can be achieved.
-My recommendation, disable external charging on teh X5105, and use the LSM to power the rig externally.
+Therefore, only an 85-90% charge can be achieved.
+My recommendation, disable external charging on the X5105 and use the LSM to power the rig externally.
 Then use the x5105 internal battery as a backup supply (or vice-versa).